franckmartinaux/capsos_lic_mgt/README.md

     - Add a granted user to access the database
     - Create the database
     - Make the executables in the `bin` folder
-    - Set up the licence expiracy cron job
+    - Set up the licence expiry cron job

 ### How to use it